 Paris to Mont St. Michel day trip

 Located about 4 hours west of Paris, Mont St. Michel is one of the most incredible sites to behold in Paris or Beyond.
-The famous Abbey is most well known for turning into an island during times of high tide.
-While the constructed causeway prevents that from fully occurring in present-day, the island, Abbey, and Monastery are still impressive sites to behold.
+The famous Abbey is most well known for turning into an island during times of the high tide.
+While the constructed causeway prevents that from fully occurring in the present-day, the island, Abbey, and Monastery are still impressive sites to behold.
 While the site was in use prior, the first monastic commune was established in the 8th century.
 While there was a monastery here for many years, the Abbey which forms a prominent part of the island did not begin construction until the 11th century.
 The island, abbey, and the buildings of the commune are all currently protected as a UNESCO World Heritage site.
 Getting to the island however as a tourist requires visitors to come either by tour bus or private vehicle.

 Mont St. Michel is 4-hour and 20 minutes by car (A13 autoroute and then national and local roads from there) from Paris.
 There are also trains from Paris to Mont St. Michel.